What are Ad Exchange Pricing Rules?

 Set target CPMs: Target CPM will eventually let you earn more ad revenue by setting its value close to actual bids.
 Floor prices from bids can be either higher or lower than the value of your target CPM.

 There you have it!
 Now you can easily create rules in Ad Exchange with Google Ad Manager!
 Still struggling with the shift from second-price to first-price auctions?
 Want a team of ad ops experts to set up and manage rules for all your ad inventory?
-Sign up to MonetizeMore today!
+Sign up for a Premium account at MonetizeMore today!